 Why a Medicare Supplement plan is crucial

 Original Medicare pays for only the first 80% of your doctor and hospital bills.
-A Medicare Supplement plan, commonly called a Medigap policy, picks up much of the slack, helping you cover out-of-pocket costs such as copayments, coinsurance, and deductibles.
+A Medicare Supplement plan, commonly called a Medicare Supplement policy, picks up much of the slack, helping you cover out-of-pocket costs such as copayments, coinsurance, and deductibles.

-You can use your Medigap insurance with any doctor that takes Medicare, anywhere in the country.
+You can use your Medicare Supplement insurance with any doctor that takes Medicare, anywhere in the country.
 (To make sure a doctor accepts Medicare—more than 90% do—use Medicare’s Physician Compare tool.)

 Why Plans F and G are the gold standard

 Of the 10 available Medigap plans, Plans F and G offer the richest coverage.

 The only difference between Plan F and Plan G now is that Plan F covers the Medicare Part B deductible amount, which is $185 in 2019.
 Plan F, which typically has higher premiums than Plan G, is currently the most popular plan, chosen by nearly 60% of Medicare recipients.

 Medicare Supplement Plan G, like Plan F, offers generous benefits, including:

 - Medicare Part A coinsurance and hospital costs (up to an additional 365 days after Medicare benefits are used)

 - Part A hospice care coinsurance or copayment